ckatieng/katie-ng-nomnomnotes-server/README.md

 2. Create a billing account
 3. Setup a new project
 4. Attach the billing account to the project
-5. Then, generate an API key
+5. Generate an API key

+Once you have an API key, enter it into the .env file.

 Run database migration: